nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 * is reasonably comfortable using CLI apps

 ###Value proposition:
-Manage contacts faster than a typical mouse/GUI driven app Streamlines the updating of data and records

 Manage core clinic related data faster than using mouse or GUI.
 Ensure each data type conforms to certain standards with in-built validations.